brandur/sorg/content/articles/minimalism.md

   when there's a public service available that will do the job better.

-* ***Discuss new additions broadly.*** Be cognizant that some FUD against new ideas will be unreasonable, but try to have a cohesive long term technology strategy across the engineering organization.

 It's not that new technology should _never_ be introduced, but it should be done with rational defensiveness, and with a critical eye in how it'll fit into an evolving (and